StevenBlack/intl/readme.md

 ```
 _SCREEN.oINTL.SetLanguage("German") && Configure INTL for German

-FOR i=1 TO ALEN(_SCREEN.Forms) && Localize active forms
+FOR i = 1 TO ALEN(_SCREEN.Forms) && Localize active forms
   _SCREEN.oINTL.Localize( _SCREEN.Forms[i])
 ENDFOR

-DO MAIN.MPR && Refresh the menu too\!
+DO MAIN.MPR && Refresh the menu too!
 ```

 ## How to Work With Locales